Before the official announcement, Paul McCartney and Ringo Starr teased the release of a new set of anthologies.

 Update: A playlist of Anthology Highlights has been released on streaming.

-Here are the tracks (click to enlarge & make clear).
+Here are the tracks (click to enlarge).

 Extra: Click to enlarge tracks that are on Anthologies 1, 2 & 3